NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"a plate of yummy food of some kind"
+0 "a plate of yummy food of some kind"

-1"Food on a white plate with vegetables and a garnish."
+1 "Food on a white plate with vegetables and a garnish."

-2"A cooked stir fry dish arranged on a plate."
+2 "A cooked stir fry dish arranged on a plate."

-3"A picture of a bowl of food that is mostly vegetables."
+3 "A picture of a bowl of food that is mostly vegetables."

-4"A close up picture of a meal on a white plate."
+4 "A close up picture of a meal on a white plate."

 Neural Description: "A plate of food with broccoli, onions, and other vegetables."